Editor’s note: This post was updated in February 2023 to reflect the most up-to-date information regarding this topic.

 To help customers satisfy this requirement, OwnBackup backs up, indexes, and stores customer data with an immutable lock.
 This prevents customer data from being technically overwritten, updated, or altered by any process or any OwnBackup user activity.
 OwnBackup also defaults to FINRA’s required 6-year retention period, which is customizable to align with the retention period of the customer’s specific corporate requirements.

 Another relevant regulation is Sarbanes-Oxley Act (SOX) which stipulates how long certain audit records should be kept.
 For example, receivable or payable ledgers and tax returns must be kept for seven years, while customer invoices must be retained for five years.

-To enable this, Blockchain Verify compares an algorithmic, computational hash of the file before and after it has been written to storage in order to validate the backup and match it to the source.
-Furthermore, OwnBackup stores the backup in a compressed form, which has built-in cyclic redundancy checks (CRC) to provide error-detection and integrity verification.
-Industry standard security protocols of Transport Layer Security (TLS 1.2) are utilized when uploading data, reducing the risk of network-level errors during transmission.
+To enable this, the backup process compares an algorithmic, computational hash of the file before and after it has been written to storage in order to validate the backup and match it to the source.
+Furthermore, OwnBackup stores the backup in a compressed form, which has built-in cyclic redundancy checks (CRC) to provide error detection and integrity verification.
+Industry-standard security protocols of Transport Layer Security (TLS 1.2) are utilized when uploading data, reducing the risk of network-level errors during transmission.

 SEC 17a-4 further requests that financial services companies serialize their electronic storage media and time-date this media for its required retention period.
 This makes it easy for auditors to identify records and establish a timeline for each record as it goes through its lifecycle.